Kosha Dillz: Career

-In 2022, the Jewish Journal named him one of "The Top 10 Jewish Reality TV Stars of All Time."
+In 2022, the Jewish Journal named him one of "The Top 10 Jewish Reality TV Stars of All Time".

+In 2023, days after the 2023 Hamas attack on Israel Dillz released a new single, "Bring the Family Home", where he denounces antisemitism and calls for a return of hostages.

 Performances

 Kosha has toured and performed with a variety of artists, including Ghostface Killah, Snoop Dogg, Matisyahu, Cage the Elephant, C-Rayz Walz, Yak Ballz and Aesop Rock.
 He won the 2009 Hot 97 "Summer Jam" Rap Battle at Giants Stadium.
 He performed at Sundance in 2009 and South By Southwest in 2010.
 He performed in 2011 on the Yo Gabba Gabba!
 Live tour.
 He hosted official showcases at South By Southwest in 2015, 2016 and 2017, called Kosha Dillz Presents: Oy Vey.

 Honors

-Kosha was honored as one of The Jewish Week's 2013 36 Under 36, an annual list of "young visionaries reshaping and broadening the Jewish community."
+Kosha was honored as one of The Jewish Week's 2013 36 Under 36, an annual list of "young visionaries reshaping and broadening the Jewish community".
 He was also mentioned as #14 on BuzzFeed's 2016 List of Best Jewish Rappers: Passover Edition.

 Artistic style

-Kosha has said the majority of opportunities he's received in his career stem from wowing crowds with his freestyle ability, which eventually earned him notice from RZA of the Wu Tang Clan, with whom he has since recorded, on the 2010 track "Operator," also featuring Kool G Rap.
+Kosha has said the majority of opportunities he's received in his career stem from wowing crowds with his freestyle ability, which eventually earned him notice from RZA of the Wu Tang Clan, with whom he has since recorded, on the 2010 track "Operator", also featuring Kool G Rap.
 RZA calls Kosha "one of the rawest Jewish kids I know, proving again that hip-hop comes in all shapes, sizes, forms and races."
 The Los Angeles Times observed, "Though he's a technically skilled rhymer, Dillz's greatest gift is his willingness to engage the crowd.
 He'll do goofball Russian dance kicks, crack jokes and single out individual audience members."

 Kosha is influenced by Wu Tang Clan, Mobb Deep and jazz artists such as Herb Alpert.
-Growing up, he listened to Nas, Notorious B.I.G., Wu Tang Clan, Rancid, Green Day, Metallica, Pantera and "music in Hebrew."
+Growing up, he listened to Nas, Notorious B.I.G., Wu Tang Clan, Rancid, Green Day, Metallica, Pantera and "music in Hebrew".